ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 ```
 {: screen}

 To make room for the mksysb image, disk space must be freed in the instance to hold it.
-This can be done by removing the `/usr/sys/inst.images` filesystem and creating a new one called `/mksysb-staging`.
+This can be done by removing the `/usr/sys/inst.images` file system and creating a new one called `/mksysb-staging`.

 This should result in sufficient space for most mksysb image use cases.
-If more space is needed, then a new larger storage volume will need to be attached to the instance with the {{site.data.keyword.powerSys_notm}} user interface and a JFS2 filesystem will need to be created on it.
-The below example removes `/usr/sys/inst.images` and creates a new 12 GB `mksysb-staging` filesystem.
+If more space is needed, then a new larger storage volume needs to be attached to the instance with the {{site.data.keyword.powerSys_notm}} user interface and a JFS2 file system will need to be created on it.
+The below example removes `/usr/sys/inst.images` and creates a new 12 GB `mksysb-staging` file system.

 <!-- ![rmfs](rmfs.png) -->